cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

     ```
     docker swarm init
     ```
-5. In the `Run and Debug` side panel of VSCode run the `Debug Stack Manager` configuration.
+5. In the `Run and Debug` side panel of VSCode run the `Build and Debug Stack Manager` configuration.
 This should bring up 7 containers, i.e. gdal, ontop, adminer, postgis, blazegraph, nginx, and geoserver.
 Remarks:
    * In case not all containers start up successfully, try running the `Debug Stack Manager` configuration again
    * In case the `geoserver` container does not start up successfully (likely due to time out issues), try pulling the respective image manually by running
     ```
    docker pull docker.cmclinnovations.com/geoserver:2.20.4
    ```
-6. Geoserver should be available at `http://localhost:8082/geoserver/web/`.
+6. Geoserver should be available at `http://localhost:3839/geoserver/web/`.
 Log in using username `admin` and the previously specified password.
-7. The Adminer and Ontop GUI endpoints should be available at `http://localhost:8080/adminer/ui/` and `http://localhost:8080/ontop/sparql/`, respectively.
+7. The Adminer and Ontop GUI endpoints should be available at `http://localhost:3838/adminer/ui/` and `http://localhost:3838/ontop/sparql/`, respectively.

 To check the exposed ports, run
 ```